 • Discounts on sesshins and retreats at Zen Mountain Monastery

 • The daily experience of living and practicing with senior practitioners and teachers in the Mountains and Rivers Order

 • Living in a community of like-minded practitioners

-Although part of the power of residence is the commitment to following the daily training schedule, there is also some flexibility to adjust to occasional fluctuations in residents’ work responsibilities.
+Although part of the power of residence is the commitment to following the daily training schedule, there is some flexibility so that individual residents can also maintain their responsibilities outside of the Temple.